 According to a recent study, TikTok has 500 million active users.
 Just as a comparison to their main competitor – Instagram – it took Instagram six years to get to the same user base after launching.

-Many brands are already on TikTok producing witty content including their products.
-Chipotle, a Mexican restaurant chain has over 50.000 fans on this platform.
+Many brands are already on TikTok producing witty content including product promotion content.
+Chipotle, a Mexican restaurant chain, has over 50000 fans on this platform.
 They use popular songs in their videos to show different dishes from their menu card.